nonvisual/nonvisual.github.io/_posts/2020-11-22-budget-optimization-intro.md

 <br/><br/>

 I was once analyzing my bank account spendings.
-My bank UI was not very convenient: I cannot easily filter on interesting fields, some visualization were lacking, etc. But was there is an export as .csv button, which came quite handy.
+My bank UI was not very convenient: I cannot easily filter on interesting fields, some visualization were lacking, etc. But was there is an "export as .csv" button, which came quite handy.
 I decided to look at my expenses through my favorite tools.

 <img src="/images/budget_optimization/morgan-housel-cAQZuqdvba8-unsplash.jpg " alt="Budget" style="width:350px;"/>
 <span>Photo by <a href="https://unsplash.com/@morganhousel?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Morgan Housel</a> on <a href="https://unsplash.com/s/photos/bag-of-money?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

-Nice!
 I can do whatever I want with my data!
-I started looking where I could have avoided spending to much money and then an idea came to my mind: this can be treated as optimization problem!
+I started looking where I could have avoided spending too much money and then an idea came to my mind: this can be treated as a very simple optimization problem!
 So here it is: **Budget optimization @HOME**

 <!--more-->
 ## What is the problem?